 48 (Early Series) TWO SHAPES (?)

-: Only one shape is recorded with this number but there was perhaps an earlier shape too.
+Only one shape is recorded but there was perhaps an earlier shape too.
 The numbering system was introduced during 1934 and by the end of that year had extended well beyond number 48.
-The only examples of this shape recorded with a number, however, date from 1936.
+The only numbered examples of this conic jug, however, date from 1936.
 Earlier pieces from 1934 all lack numbers.
-Perhaps they were allocated number 48 but remained unmarked, or alternatively there could be another 48 shape (PPP perhaps?) as yet unrecorded.
+Perhaps they were allocated number 48 but remained unmarked, or alternatively there might be another 48 shape (PPP perhaps?) as yet unrecorded.
+If you have an example we'd love to hear from you -

 Collection;